ZupIT/beagle-docs/content/en/ios/getting-started.md

 **Step 2:** Open the _Cartfile_ and edit it with our repository link like this `github "ZupIT/beagle" ~> ${beagle.version}`, choosing preferably the Beagle's latest version available.

-**Step 3:** Now you need to check your Xcode version and follow the instructions below:
+**Step 3:** Now, check your Xcode version and follow the instructions below:

 * For Xcode 12+, you need Carthage v0.37+.
 Then you can run the command `carthage udpate --use-xcframeworks`.
 This command will create _xcframeworks_ for us.